Reedwax Music is proud to present its wide range of original compositions for accordion.

 Bellissima Waltz (SB – Grade 3): This tuneful little piece is written in three sections, all in G major.
 The second section has a different melody and feel while the third section repeats the melody of the first section, but introduces the player to a harmony under the melody, leading to the end.

 Clown in a Pickle (SB – Grade 5): This is piece is written in 4/4, in A minor.
 The four-bar introduction is slow and somewhat classical in nature (it’s the clown in his artful planning mode), but it jumps to a much faster pace in a second, eight-bar introduction that includes some four-note treble chords and syncopation.
 The ensuing 16-bar treble melody presents the clown performing his act…….

 Dunroamin’ (SB -Grade 5): Written in ABA format, the piece starts with two bass notes forming its 12/8 rhythm basis in the first section.
-It is reminiscent of a Scottish lament, while the treble hosts a melody with an underlying harmony.
-In the second section the time signature changed to 3/4 and is of a bright, cheerful waltz, but at the same tempo as the first section…….
+It is reminiscent of a Scottish lament, while the treble hosts a melody with underlying harmony.
+In the second section the time signature changes to 3/4 into a bright, cheerful waltz, at the same tempo as the first section…….

 Pulsations (SB – Grade 6): This driving piece captures the big city lifestyle, with a calmness suddenly inserted in the second section, before returning to the rush of the big city.
 It is written in 4/4, 12/8. and 6/4…….